 Baylor College of Medicine, located in the Texas Medical Center, is recognized nationally as one of the best places in America for under-represented students to train as biomedical researchers.
 The Graduate School of Biomedical Sciences, Diversity Program houses four diversity programs:

-Under-represented students make up 30 percent of SMART summer undergraduate research program participants (80-100 students each year).
+SMART (Summer Undergraduate Research Training) Program for undergraduate college students nationwide.
+Under-represented students make up 30 percent of the SMART summer undergraduate research program participants (80-100 students each year).

-There are 6 under-represented students in research-oriented post-baccalaureate programs such as BCM PREP Program.
+BCM PREP (Postbaccalaureate Research Education Program) Scholars for research-oriented, under-represented post-baccalaureates.
+There are seven under-represented students in research-oriented post-baccalaureate programs such as PREP Program at Baylor College of Medicine.

-NIH Initiative for Maximizing Student Diversity grant (1998-2019) to Baylor has enhanced Ph.D. training for under-represented students.
+IMSD (Initiative for Maximizing Student Development) for Ph.D. and M.D./Ph.D. students.
+The NIH Initiative for Maximizing Student Development grant (1998-2019) to Baylor has enhanced Ph.D. training for under-represented students.
 Under-represented Ph.D. and/or M.D./ Ph.D. students have been enrolled in all Ph.D. programs at the College.
 There is an 85 percent retention rate of under-represented students in Ph.D. programs at Baylor.
-Under-represented students have been recognized for selected accomplishments and have more than 300 BCM, national and international awards.
-All of our UR Ph.D. are in science-related careers; 16 already as faculty.
+Under-represented students have been recognized for selected accomplishments and have more than 300 Baylor, national and international awards.
+All of our UR Ph.D.s are in science-related careers; 16 already as faculty.